 How to Make Cheesy Beer Dip

-Start by making a seasoned roux by melting your butter in a large pot over medium heat, and adding the flour, paprika, garlic powder, and onion powder.
+Then, make a seasoned roux by melting your butter in a large pot over medium heat, and adding the flour, paprika, garlic powder, and onion powder.

 Whisk it together to form your roux, which will set you up for a successful creamy dip!
-You’ll also find roux’s in tons of creamy and cheesy sauces.

 Then, add the beer and whisk to combine with the seasoned roux.
 Allow it to simmer over medium heat for about 8-10 minutes so it thickens.
 Make sure to stir occasionally so nothing sticks to the bottom of the pan and burns.